Massage therapy benefits seniors by improving both physical and mental health.

 Seniors often encounter muscle pain due to a decrease in muscle mass and increased sensitivity of the nerves related to inflammation.
 To reduce muscle pain, a single bilateral eccentric massage using the leg press is suggested.
 Through this massage technique, impairments of the upper extremity may get relieved and exertion-induced muscle injuries can be lessened.
 In one study, muscle pain was found to lessen after volunteers received vibration or massage therapy versus that of the standard treatment control group.1

 Massage Benefits Foot Pain

 Exercise and massage therapy for foot pain is said to be an effective technique in reducing the pain and improving functional status among seniors versus ultrasound therapy and exercise.2

 Massage Therapy for Seniors with Knee Arthritis

 Massage therapy and exercise group therapy are more effective and can bring about greater improvements in relieving arthritis pain rather that exercise programs alone.
 Chinese massage or moderate pressure massage is advised to patients with knee osteoarthritis and it is usually given three times per week for 15 days.3 Additionally, this kind of massage therapy has been shown to improve knee functioning and reduce stiffness.4

 Massage Therapy for Carpal Tunnel Syndrome and Upper Limb Pain

 Massage with trigger point therapy can help reduce pain and improve functional activities in patients with carpal tunnel syndrome.
 These improvements were noted after two weeks of 30-minute massages, provided twice per week.5

-Additionally, hand pain has been shown to be effectively reduced with proper massage therapy along with administration of analgesics, significantly improving grip strength.6 Patients who have undergone moderate pressure massage experienced benefits such as diminished pain, greater range of motion of their wrists and upper joints (elbows and shoulders), and greater grip strength.7
+Additionally, hand pain has been shown to be effectively reduced with proper massage therapy along with the administration of analgesics, significantly improving grip strength.6 Patients who have undergone moderate pressure massage experienced benefits such as diminished pain, greater range of motion of their wrists and upper joints (elbows and shoulders), and greater grip strength.7

 Massage Therapy for Seniors with Dementia

 After two months of treatment, one study revealed that using massage and ear acupuncture had positive results in elderly patients with dementia.
 Moreover, it is believed that massage therapy and acupuncture have additional benefits such as the stimulation of pressure receptors, increased vagal activity, and a reduction of the stress hormone cortisol.8